White Sage Overview

 For those who want butterflies or bees to their garden, it might be a good choice to plant some White Sage.

 While most herbs are dry, white sage is unique in that it is best dried in the air instead of a pile of dry herbs.
 There is something calming about the aromatic scent of white sage.
 Whether it is for a spell or simply for your own peace of mind, the following is a guide to planting and growing white sage.

 Unlike other herbs, sage should be dried naturally.
 The best way to dry white sage is outdoors.
 Hang them in the air, braided or loose, like Christmas garland.
 You should dry the sage completely prior to use.

 If you live in an area where the weather is humid, you can dry your herbs with a hair dryer.
 Just remember to do so gently and carefully.

 White sage is not very fussy about environment, compared to other plants.
 So many problems afflicting other plants don't come into play with white sage.
 It's an undemanding plant that does well in not-too-hot, not-too-cold conditions.
 It will even adjust to light or shady spots.

 The most common problem with white sage is overcrowding.
 A mature white sage plant has a huge spread.
 It will easily fill a 5-gallon pot and crowd out all other plants.
 Like any sage, it's pleasant to have several plants, so you have some to put on the altar and some to cut.
 So, you'll eventually want to move the plant to a larger pot.

-It’s a relaxing plant known to improve mental clarity and positivity.
+The white sage is a relaxing plant known to improve mental clarity and positivity.
 Its scent soothes the mind and body, improving the quality of air in your house.

 Fresh white sage can be put on hot coals to be used for smudging.
 It can also be used for drying fruit in hot summer months and for other general medicinal uses.